Worst Fielding Third Basemen in MLB History

 Total Zone Runs at position: -89

-His total zone runs allowed of -89 and his defensive wins above replacement of -8.7 are some of the worst in history at third base.
-On the flip side, Madlock won four National League batting titles and was a three-time All-Star.
+His defensive stats are some of the worst in history at third base, but he actually won four National League batting titles and was a three-time All-Star.
+So, there’s that.

 1. Edwin Encarnacion